vippsas/vipps-ecom-api/vipps-ecom-api-quick-start.md

 ### QR code

 When you run any of the `Initiate Payment` examples, the `vippsLandingPageUrl` variable gets set in the environment.
-With this URL, you can generate a QR code to take you to the Vipps landing page for a one-time payment.
+With this URL, you can generate a QR code to take you to the landing page for a one-time payment.

 1. Send request `Initiate Payment`.
 1. Send request `Generate QR Code PNG`.